 You just took the heat out of his fire, and instead showed him you care.
 That will remind him that you’re the dream girl he first fell in love with – warm, caring and loving.

-I know it can be really hard, especially if he is personally attacking you.
+I know it can be extremely hard, especially if he is personally attacking you.
 But trust me – You can do this.
 This is where this process HAS to start.

 You can’t control what HE says and what HE does, but you can control what YOU say and do.

-And this ultimately indirectly influences how your man reacts and whether this is just a bump in the road or if it’s going to turn into an unmitigated relationship disaster.
+And this ultimately influences how your man reacts and whether this is just a bump in the road or an unmitigated relationship disaster.

 Think about the destructive habits that you may have right now and how to turn them around with some honey.